JavierGonzalezAlvarez/rust_back_front_yew/README.md

-# writting the back and the front ni rust with actix-web and yew
+# writting the back and the front in rust with actix-web & yew

 # back with actix-web & posgres
 $ cargo --vesion